-The EYFS Framework is a statutory document which details the standards for learning, development and care for all children within the Foundation Stage.
-At the end of the year teachers make a judgment on how well the child has achieved against all 7 areas of learning.
+The EYFS Framework is a statutory document, which details the standards for learning, development and care for all children within the Foundation Stage.
+At the end of the year, teachers make a judgment on each child's level of achievement, against all 7 areas of learning.